kislayverma/rulette-server/README.md

 A sample file (sample-application.yml) is included in the repository to show how Rulette configuration should be done.

 # Docker
+Docker image for rulette-server is published on Docker Hub and can be downloaded bu running

+    docker pull kislayverma/rulette-server:0.0.1-SNAPSHOT

+The tag should reflect the version you want to pull.

+#### Building the Docker image

 You can build the docker image by first building the project as described above and then running the follwing command:

     docker build --build-arg JAR_FILE=target/rulette-server-0.0.1-SNAPSHOT.jar -t rulette-server .